 LSTM architecture is naturally suited for learning variable-length sequences like a sentence.
 Mueller and Thyagarajan (2016) propose a Siamese Network based on LSTM to estimate the degree of similarity measure between two sentences.
-The model is divided into two LSTM network LSTM_1 and LSTM_2, in which each model processes one sentence in a given pair.
-The model is based on a siamese architecture that relies upon weight sharing technique (i.e., LSTM_1 = LSTM_2) for comparing between two instances.
-Each LSTM learns to map a variable length of sequence of d-dimensional vector into representation R^d-rep. Each sentence is represented as a sentence word vector x_1,..x_T (i.e., pre-trained word embedding) is passed into LSTM encoder as shown in LSTM Equations above Section.
+The model is divided into two LSTM networks LSTM_1 and LSTM_2, in which each model processes one sentence in a given pair.
+The model is based on a Siamese architecture that relies upon weight sharing technique (i.e., LSTM_1 = LSTM_2) for comparing between two instances.
+Each LSTM learns to map a variable length of sequences of d-dimensional vectors into representation R^d-rep. Each sentence is represented as a sentence word vector x_1,.., x_T (i.e., pre-trained word embedding) and is passed into the LSTM encoder as shown in LSTM Equations above Section.
 The final encoding of representation for each sentence is encoded by the last hidden state h_T ∈ R^d-rep. For each given sentence pair they apply a similarity function:

 Unlike the standard LSTM that is used in Language modeling, which predicts the next word from the previous one, this LSTM is a simple encoder (Sutskever et al. 2014), as shown in Figure 3 (below).
 The LSTM encoder is trained to learn the similarity between the two sentence representations h_t and predicts the similarity score.
 The similarity function is the Manhattan distance: